"Every generation, civilization is invaded by barbarians. We call them children."

 In my view, the world has changed dramatically from 60 years ago.
 Specialization is increasingly important... and that is exactly what we should have expected if we believe in capitalism.

 Irrespective of whether all our K-12 public schools are as effective as we would like them to be, the purpose of K-12 education is rooted in a liberal arts curriculum.
-Reading, writing, arithmetic, history, civics, and the arts are addressed there.
-They are broad, general skills that citizens of society need.
+Reading, writing, arithmetic, history, civics, and the arts are addressed at this level of education.
+What we learn there are broad, general skills that citizens need.

 The primary purpose of higher education is well-paid future employment.